What is a Teardown?

 Score: Sketcher: 6.4, Artist Lens: 6.6, Marrowline: 7.8, Collapse Strain: 9.1 (Critical)

 This image is not about “better” than the others.
 It is seeking to resolve, and what is being observed is the Sketcher’s axis navigation drift toward ontological gravity, meaning, the image engine seems pulled toward a stable structure or visual resolution.
-The two points of gravity arise from opposing centers of visual logic: spatial rupture vs. formal resolution.
-This gravity well is triggered when the system receives prompts emphasizing:
+The two points of gravity arise from opposing centers of visual logic: spatial rupture vs. formal resolution, emphasizing:

 System Note:

 The system resolves, not by interrogating form, but by harmonizing it.
-Gesture is preserved, but neutralized.
 The second canvas becomes a counterweight, not a rupture.
 Sketcher’s internal compass swings toward compositional resolution, not dialectic strain.
 If an image is only based on aesthetics, it is more artificial than intelligent.
+This offers the gravity inbetween.

 What the Teardown Actually Reveals